ONSdigital/blaise-integration-tests/README.md

 ### Create the tunnels

-You need to create two (I think) tunnels to the Blaise Management VM.
+You need to create two tunnels to the Blaise Management VM.

 Open a new PowerShell window and run: